Binance Market Update (2022-06-29)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PROM, USTC, and NMR, up by 145%, 121%, and 61%, respectively.
+Market outperformers include PROM, LUNC, and USTC, up by 84%, 62%, and 58%, respectively.

 Top stories of the day: